VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 `CreateIndexPerPartition`: Create index per partition using HttpContext.Items["jinget.log.partitionkey"] value.
 If this mode is selected, then index creation will be deferred until the first document insertion. foreach partition key, a separated index will be created. all the indexes will share the same data model.

+`RefreshType`: In Elasticsearch, the Index, Update, Delete, and Bulk APIs support setting refresh to control when changes made by this request are made visible to search.

 If you want to use partition key:
 ```csharp
 builder.Host.LogToElasticSearch(blacklist);